Best Affordable Medical Alert Systems

 If you’re in the market for an in-home system, we’d recommend either Bay Alarm or Medical Guardian over Lively.
 Both companies offer in-home equipment for free.
 Even if you purchase a traditional button system, Lively’s going to charge you.
 On the other hand, Lively’s monthly monitoring plans are $10 better than the industry average, and if you invest in a mobile, on-the-go system, you’re getting a cell phone for your money.

-Then we chose between two monitoring plans.
-The Basic package ($24.99 per month) features access to professional monitoring and a caregiver app so friends and family can keep track of your movements.
-The Preferred package costs a little more ($34.99 per month), but includes telehealth services.
+After picking our phone, we chose between two monitoring plans.
+The Basic package ($24.99 per month) features professional monitoring and a caregiver app so friends and family can track your location.
+The Preferred package costs more ($34.99 per month), but includes telehealth services.

 Note that Lively charges a $35 activation fee when you sign up for service.
 That’s a little unusual.
 The company offers lots of deals and discounts, though, so price usually averages out.
 If you’re an AARP member, for example, you can save $5 per month on select health and safety packages with the purchase of a Lively Wearable2 or a Lively Mobile Plus.
 And, with their Refer-a-Friend program, you can get a $25 credit any time someone you refer activates a Lively phone or device.